 How is the training conducted

 The Young Leaders program is delivered over one to two days in participating sites.
-The sites currently participating in the project include:
+Delivery can be adapted to suit the participating site.
+Delivery is offered in the Perth Metropolitan area, as well as regional and remote areas.

 About the Young Leaders Logo